Updated: Oct 28, 2020

 In a fast-paced, achievement oriented world, slowing down is a rebellious act.
 Yin Yoga is an opportunity to return to life as a human being, not a human doing.

-Yin Yoga has multiple benefits for our bodies.
-It focuses on the hips, pelvis and lower-back, parts of us that are prone to stiffness and injury, particularly as we age.
+It has multiple benefits for our bodies.
+It focuses on the hips, pelvis and lower-back, parts of the body that are prone to stiffness and injury, particularly as we age.
 It targets connective tissue (ligaments, fascia, tendons) with gentle long holds so they become longer and stronger.
 After just one class I hear people say that their body feels stretched out and more relaxed, that they notice the release of aches and pains.
 A regular practice will increase your joint mobility.

 Personally however I value the practice of Yin Yoga most for the effect it has on my mood and emotional wellbeing.
 If I’m fatigued, feeling overwhelmed, or under the weather, eventually I remember that things will seem better if I pause and take just a few Yin poses.